adrianaj24/chattyApp/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run start` command.
+3. Start the client side using the `npm start` command.
 The app will be served at <http://localhost:3000/>
+4. Start the server side using the `npm start` command.
+This should be done from the chatty_server folder.
-4. Go to <http://localhost:3000/> in your browser.
+5. Go to <http://localhost:3000/> in your browser.

 Install the dependencies and start the server.